Super-stability in the Student-Project Allocation Problem with Ties: An algorithm for SPA-ST under super-stability

-In this section we present our algorithm for { SPA-ST} under super-stability, which we will refer to as \texttt{Algorithm { SPA-ST-}super}.
-First, we note that our algorithm is a non-trivial extension of Algorithm SPA-student for {\sc spa-s} from \cite{AIM07} and Algorithm HRT-Super-Res for {\sc hrt} from \cite{IMS00}.
-Due to the more general setting of { SPA-ST}, \texttt{Algorithm { SPA-ST-}super} requires some new ideas, and the proofs of the correctness results are more complex than for the aforementioned algorithms for {\sc spa-s} and {\sc hrt}.
-In Sect.~\ref{subsect:algorithm-description}, we give a description of our algorithm, before presenting it in pseudocode form.
-In Sect.~\ref{example-description}, we illustrate an execution of our algorithm with respect to an example { SPA-ST} instance.
-We present the algorithm's correctness results in Sect.~\ref{correctness-result}.
-Finally, in Sect.~\ref{subsect:properties}, we show that the set of super-stable matchings in an instance of { SPA-ST} satisfy several structural properties.
+We note that our algorithm is a non-trivial extension of Algorithm {\sf HRT-Super-Res} for {\sc hrt} \cite{IMS00}.
+Due to the more general setting of {\sc spa-st}, Algorithm {\sf SPA-ST-super} requires some new ideas (precisely lines 27-34 of the algorithm on page \pageref{algorithmSPA-STsuper}), and the proofs of the correctness results are more complex than for the aforementioned algorithm for {\sc hrt}.
+We give definitions relating to the algorithm in Section \ref{subsect:algorithm-definition}.
+We give a description of our algorithm in Section \ref{subsect:algorithm-description}, before presenting it in pseudocode form.
+In Section \ref{example-description}, we illustrate an execution of our algorithm with respect to an example {\sc spa-st} instance.
+We present the algorithm's correctness results in Section \ref{correctness-result}.
+Finally, in Section \ref{subsect:properties}, we show that the set of super-stable matchings in an instance of {\sc spa-st} satisfy analogous properties to those given in Theorem \ref{thrm:rural-spa-s}.